 Drawing upon such related arts as filmmaking, painting, and dance, Nin discusses her own efforts in this genre as well as the development of such writers as D. H. Lawrence, Henry Miller, Lawrence Durrell, Marguerite Young, and Djuna Barnes.
 In chapters devoted to the pursuit of the hidden self, the genesis of fiction, and the relationship between the diary and fiction, she addresses the materials, techniques, and nourishment of the arts, and the functions of art itself.

 Anaïs Nin (1903–1977) remains an iconic literary figure and one of the most notable experimental writers of the twentieth century.
 As one of the first women to explore female erotica, Nin revealed the inner desires of her characters in a way that made her works a touchstone for later feminist writers.
-Swallow Press currently publishes sixteen other titles by or about Anaïs Nin.
+Swallow Press is the premier US publisher of books by and about Nin.

 Order a print copy

 - Permission to reprint

 - Permission to photocopy or include in a course pack via Copyright Clearance Center

 Related SubjectsLiterary Studies · Anaïs Nin · Literature · American Literature · Literary Criticism